 Department of Justice is now the Department of Communities and Justice.
 Find out more >

-If you think that the plaintiff owes you money or has your goods, or that another person (called a third party) owes the plaintiff the money or goods, you may be able to make a claim against them.
+If you think that the plaintiff owes you money, or that another person (called a third party) owes the plaintiff the money, you may be able to make a claim against them.
 This is called a cross-claim.

 A cross-claim must be filed within 28 days from the date you received the statement of claim.